Trains to Grantham

 Best known as the birthplace of both Sir Isaac Newton and Margaret Thatcher, the market town of Grantham has been popular with history-hungry tourists for centuries.

 With charming period buildings at every turn, Grantham is home to England’s oldest inn, the Angel and Royal (where you can still spend the night today) and one of the country’s largest medieval churches, St. Wulframs Church.
 There are plenty of brilliant shops, restaurants and bars to keep you entertained too and you should be sure to snap up a packet of delicious Grantham Gingerbread on your visit…

 Whether you are travelling from Stevenage, Retford, Doncaster, Brough, Selby, Howden or Hull, travelling to Grantham with First Hull Trains means you can expect a warm welcome and enjoy a hassle-free, comfortable journey.
 You can find details of train times on our Travel Information page.

 With our cheap train tickets to Grantham, it’s the perfect destination for a fun-filled family day out.

 And you can save up to 60% on your train tickets to Grantham by booking in advance via our website.
 Plus you can now collect Nectar points, its 2 points for every £1 you spend with us.

 Originally opened in 1852, Grantham Station is located right in the centre of town – so, as you step off your train to Grantham, you’re just a short stroll away from its many attractions, including the Grantham Museum and the Guildhall Arts Centre.

-Grantham station car park offers a generous 616 spaces and is open 24/7.
+Grantham station car park offers a generous 807 spaces with 12 accessible spaces available 24/7.
 The following charges apply: